Arres2/Vuica-Web-Page/README.md

 # Vuica-Web-Page
 Pagina web de VUICA

 <p>Created with django and bootstrap.
-Deployed initially on apache server now deployed on Heroku.</p>
+Deployed initially on apache server now deployed on Heroku (Db not attached).</p>